 The Starkey Hearing Foundation travels the globe, delivering the transformative gift of hearing to people in need.
-They’ve been documenting their humanitarian efforts and creating an inspiring and informative TV show called Operation Change, and in parallel to the release of its’ trailer they wanted to create and share an interactive experience that gathered the positive intent of the masses into one space.
+They’ve been documenting their humanitarian efforts and creating an inspiring and informative TV show called Operation Change, and in parallel to the launch of its’ trailer they wanted to create and share an interactive experience that gathered the positive intent of the masses into one space.
 Their question was “How will you create change?.”

 Wildlife.la and OA teamed up to implement an experience to visualize all the responses to this question.
 Our biggest concern was to ensure that the experience maintained a liveliness and humanity, so we opted to represent these intentions as drops of color which painted images of the people the Starkey Hearing Foundation had photographed in their efforts.
 By exploring the image made up of the dots you can browse individual responses for how change can be implemented on a human scale.
-We encourage you to check out the site and create a response yourself:

 Mid summer of 2013, with support from Northside Festival, we created an immersive interactive sound-sculpture on Bedford Ave for the public.
 We chose to attempt the impossible, and bring the heavens down to earth.
 What does a cloud sound like?
 Watch the documentation video below to get an idea of our response: